^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The most important role in the regulation of the reproductive system is given to hormones.
-Hormones of the reproductive system are classified according to their chemical structure and place of secretion.
-Accurate determination of the concentration of these hormones in human biological fluids is extremely important for assessing the functional state of hormonal systems regulating the reproductive system and diagnosing the diseases that cause their disturbance.
-Determination of the content of hormones is widely used to establish the causes of both female and male infertility, in which in many cases the first place is the violation of hormonal regulation.
+Hormones play a key role in regulating the reproductive system.
+Reproductive system hormones are classified by their chemical structure and place of secretion.
+Accurate determination of the concentration of these hormones in human biological fluids is extremely important for assessing the functional state of the hormonal systems regulating the reproductive system and diagnosing diseases that cause their disruption.
+Determination of hormone levels is widely used to establish the causes of both female and male infertility, in which in many cases hormonal regulation disruption is the primary cause.

-• Hypothalamus: GRG, PWG, GRIG, CAF.
+• Hypothalamus: GRG, PRG, GRIG, PRIG.

-• Pituitary: LH (lutropin), FSH (follitropin), prolactin.
+• Pituitary gland: LH (lutropin), FSH (follitropin), prolactin.

 • Ovaries: estrogens, gestagens, androgens, inhibin.

-• The placenta: estrogens, gestagens, hC, prolactin.
+• Placenta: estrogens, gestagens, hCG, prolactin.

 • Testes: androgens, inhibin.

-• The adrenal cortex: androgens, estrogens.
+• Adrenal cortex: androgens, estrogens.

 Gonadotropins